MA Journalism and Media Communications with Advanced Research

 Why choose this course?

-- you want to gain a broad range of communication and digital media skills
+- To gain a broad range of communication and digital media skills, as well as valuable networking skills and contacts.

 What will I study?